syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% endhighlight %}

-The following code snippet shows how to replace a specified bookmark content using ReplaceContent method in Word document.
+The following code example shows how to replace a specified bookmark content by using ReplaceContent method in Word document.

 {% highlight c# %}
 [C#]

-//Load the template document with bookmark "Northwind" whose start and end preserved in different section
+//Loads the template document with bookmark "Northwind" whose start and end are preserved in different section

 WordDocument templateDocument = new WordDocument("Template.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(templateDocument);

-//Move the virtual cursor to the before the end location of the bookmark "Northwind"
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind");

-//Get the bookmark content as WordDocumentPart
+//Gets the bookmark content as WordDocumentPart

 WordDocumentPart wordDocumentPart = bookmarkNavigator.GetContent();

-//Close the template document
+//Closes the template document

 templateDocument.Close();

-//Load the Word document with bookmark NorthwindDB
+//Loads the Word document with bookmark NorthwindDB

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 bookmarkNavigator = new BookmarksNavigator(document);

-//Move the virtual cursor to the before the end location of the bookmark "NorthwindDB"
+//Moves the virtual cursor to the location before the end of the bookmark "NorthwindDB"

 bookmarkNavigator.MoveToBookmark("NorthwindDB");

-//Replace the bookmark content with word body part
+//Replaces the bookmark content with word body part

 bookmarkNavigator.ReplaceContent(wordDocumentPart);